-A list of required readings will be outlined on D2L and links and documents will be made available, where possible.
-Required readings have been chosen carefully to inform you and enhance the lecture material.
-Students are REQUIRED to complete assigned readings BEFORE each lecture.
-Instructors will proceed in class on the assumption that students have read completely the assigned readings.
-Students should be aware that many of the readings they will be assigned may be of an unfamiliar nature and style.
-Students should allot sufficient time to allow for several reads of the assigned material.
+Some classes will have required activities (readings, videos, etc) to be completed BEFORE lecture.
+For other lectures, students are encouraged to complete assigned readings and activities before each lecture.
+These will be clearly posted on D2L and additional links and documents will be made available.
+Suggested readings and activities have been chosen to inform you and support the lecture material.

+Instructors will proceed in class on the assumption that students have completed the pre-assigned activities.
+Students should be aware that the content may be of an unfamiliar nature and style.
+Students should allot sufficient time to allow for completion of the assigned material.